Milk Thistle - Composition, Uses, and Side Effects

 • Improves Liver Health: Silymarin in milk thistle decreases the production of free radicals and serves as an antioxidant.
 This helps in liver detoxification and enhances its functioning and overall health.

-• Assists in Skin Health: Milk thistle has antioxidant, anti-inflammatory, and anti-aging actions, providing better dermatological health, and is used in creams for topical application.
-It also protects from the tanning effects of the sun.
+• Assists in Skin Health: Milk thistle has antioxidant, anti-inflammatory, and anti-aging actions, providing better dermatological health.
+It is used in creams for topical application and protects from the tanning effects of the sun.

-• Supports Weight Loss: Milk thistle may also prove effective in reducing body weight when taken orally.
+• Supports Weight Loss: Milk thistle may also effectively reduce body weight when taken orally.

 • Decreases Insulin Resistance: Milk thistle has been claimed to reduce insulin resistance in type 2 diabetic patients and obese individuals.
 It may also make a permanent place for itself in diabetes management in the future.

-• Relieves Allergic Symptoms: Silymarin has an anti-inflammatory action which is particularly helpful in getting rid of asthma manifestations.
-It can also control the symptoms by regulating immune responses.
+• Relieves Allergic Symptoms: Silymarin has an anti-inflammatory action, which is particularly helpful in eliminating asthma manifestations.
+It can also control symptoms by regulating immune responses.

 • Limits Cancer Spread: The National Institutes of Health (NIH), U.S.A, has found that milk thistle intake can hamper the spread of cancerous cells and tumor growth and may even halt the disease in certain types.
 It also enhances the efficacy of chemotherapeutic drugs and may lower the adverse effects of cancer treatment.
 It is beneficial in the following types: